Between the Bay of All Saints ….

 The Alentejo was central to the revolution of 1974.
 Conservative with a small ‘c’, traditional to the point of pride, nonetheless the overthrow of the Salazarist regime brewed here.
 The theme tune, the signature call to the one thousand captains of the army who overthrew the dictatorship played out on national radio on the morning of the 25th of April 1974, the song, ‘Grândola!’, a hymn to that town, sung by an Alentejano male voice choir with deep pride, in a style rather like their Welsh male voice countreparts.
 Grândola is ten miles from Melides.

 In Melides men still wear flat caps and shirts unbuttoned two down if rakish or hot.
 Women of a certain age wear black skirts or dresses and cover their hair.
 Faces are brown from the sun, from outdoors work, and eyes smoulder, deep as dark honey in a jar.
 Rice is grown in nearby fields that hide between the beach and the land, and beef cattle, wheat, plums and pears, oranges and lemons, grapes, olives and cork from cork oak are harvested.
 The sea too provides a living for some.
-In Melides sea bass caught at night from long lines off the beach are good to eat and fetch a price at local restaurants.
+In Melides sea bass caught at night from long lines off the beach fetch a good price at local restaurants.

 The revolution was a long time in coming for the people of the Alentejo.
 Maybe from the days of the Romans.
 Maybe before that.
 The Romans had seized the land, enclosed it into big estates, the ‘latifúndios’, reorganised the language, turned the locals into slaves, a practise that continued more or less after the Romans left.
 The people worked hard, but were poor, the riches of the land were taken from them, taken away to Lisbon or exported abroad, the profits used to keep the big houses and estates, the rich in power.

 After 1974, two thousand years of history witnessed a sea change.
 At first dreams forged from collective struggle brought the people’s occupation of the land.
 The state enforced some redistribution, agricultural collectives sprang up, old power vacuums imploded.
-New practises and new balance.
 Portugal found it’s feet, and after adopting a democratic constitution and joining the EU, new investment, new jobs and careers began to sit side by side with the old.
 But the prices for agricultural products remained stagnant, the minimum wage was set, but low, both dependent on world markets still not for equality.
 And still the migration, the moving away from places like Melides, to Lisbon or Porto, to France and Germany, the US and Brazil.
 What price a traditional farming life in the Alentejo, cooperatives and all?
 What price the new mechanisation and technology?
 Many of the young, in past centuries resigned to the land, now priced out, or disinterested, have left it.

 Next door to the Pharmacy someone has delivered a pallet on top of which is balanced a set of shelves containing seed trays with tiny cabbage, lettuce, onion and cress.
 The pallet stands on the side of the road waiting for customers, the forklift used to deliver it parked next to it, the keys left in the ignition.
 People come and go, bartenders wait for customers, the older men sit together on a wall behind which is spelt out in large plastic letters, ‘MELIDES’, a sign to beat all signs, they have them in all Portuguese towns now, everywhere it seems.
 Just in case.